-- No page limits for the Faculty Profile are stated in Section G.10.b.ii. - However, a college/school may have page limitations. - Check with the dean's office for any page limits. - Overly long profiles are generally not helpful to the candidate's application. - In recent years, Faculty Profiles have averaged 3 7 pages. - The U-CR&T recommends no more than 4 6 pages. - NOTE: Each member of the U-CR&T reads the full dossier of every candidate from every college/school of the University in the seven weeks between January 10 and February 28.
+- Requirements for the Faculty Profile are stated in Section G.10.b.ii. - Check with the dean's office for any page limits. - Overly long profiles are generally not helpful to the candidate's application. - Faculty Profiles should be no more than 6 single-spaced pages. - The U-CR&T recommended a maximum length of 6 pages.
+This change is effective as of July 1, 2022. - NOTE: Each member of the U-CR&T reads the full dossier of every candidate from every college/school of the University in the seven weeks between January 10 and February 28.
 An overly long Faculty Profile can work against the candidate's interest if it cannot be read in full.